Hamenopi/WoodBadge/OrganizeMultiUnitServiceProjectHoustonFoodBank.md

 - Pack 244
 - Troop 554

-I will reach out to Houston Food Bank for Dates
+I will reach out to Houston Food Bank for Dates - done
 I will share event on social media
 I will share event at district roundtable